mars-sim/mars-sim/README.md

 An example of operation modeling is the sequence of steps involving the ingress and egress of airlocks before and after an **Extra-Vehicular Activity (EVA)**.

-In mars-sim, to walk on the surface of Mars, a settler must come through an intermediate chamber called an *airlock* to exit the settlement.
+To walk onto the surface of Mars, a settler must come through an intermediate chamber called the *airlock* to exit the settlement.
 The airlock allows the passage of people between a pressure vessel and its surroundings while minimizing the change of pressure in the vessel and loss of air from it.
-One would find an airlock in *Astronomy Observatory*, any types of garage, all rovers, and any *Hab* (which stands for habitation module, usually cylinderical in shape) buildings such as *Lander Hab*, etc.
+In mars-sim, the airlock is a separate building joined to any *Hab* (which stands for *habitation module*, cylinderical in shape) such as *Lander Hab*, or *Outpost Hub*, *Astronomy Observatory*, etc.
+All rovers have an vehicular airlock built-in.

+---

+## Extra-Vehicular Activity (EVA)
 To perform a team EVA, one of will be selected as the *airlock operator*, who will ensure that proper procedures be followed before going out for an EVA or after coming back from an EVA.